BLUF (communication): Purpose

 BLUF: I need you to approve both the design and content of the attached flyer by noon on August 10.

 This flyer is for an upcoming conference at which we are exhibiting.
 I have included information about the upcoming classes we are offering, our contact information, and a list of the services we offer.

 By putting the bottom line up front, the example above gives the receiver what is expected of them and the task's level of priority.
-It also produces more effective and concise communication, which guarantees that the critical information does not get overlooked.
-BLUF techniques can help people communicate quickly and effectively.
-Studies show that organizations with effective communications produced a 47% greater return to shareholders over five years.
-Moreover, BLUF enables the receiver of a message to decide much faster.
-People who are busy, time-constrained, or overloaded with lots of information will appreciate concise BLUF writing, which in turn will pay dividends in trust, respect, and appreciation from the target audience.

 Origin

-The phrase "bottom line up front" comes from a 100-page long document entitled "Army Regulation 25-50: Information Management: Records Management: Preparing and Managing Correspondence."
+The phrase "bottom line up front" comes from a 100-page long document entitled "Army Regulation 25–50: Information Management: Records Management: Preparing and Managing Correspondence".
 One of the standards for army writing for correspondences includes the use of BLUF, as cited in the following text:"Army writing will be concise, organized, and to the point.
-Two essential requirements include putting the main point at the beginning of the correspondence (bottom line up front) and using the active voice (for example, “You are entitled to jump pay for the time you spent in training last year”)."
+Two essential requirements include putting the main point at the beginning of the correspondence (bottom line up front) and using the active voice (for example, "You are entitled to jump pay for the time you spent in training last year")."

-In a 2017 guidance on how the U.S. Defense Department answers inquiries from Capitol Hill, Defense Secretary Jim Mattis expects the department to improve its communication with Congress "at every level."
+In a 2017 guidance on how the U.S. Defense Department answers inquiries from Capitol Hill, Defense Secretary Jim Mattis expects the department to improve its communication with Congress "at every level".
 According to an August 22 memo from Capt.
-Hallock Mohler, Mattis' executive secretary, responses to congressional inquiries directed to the secretary or deputy secretary "must be completed within five calendar days."
+Hallock Mohler, Mattis' executive secretary, responses to congressional inquiries directed to the secretary or deputy secretary "must be completed within five calendar days".
 If more time is needed, "an interim response or reply will be sent indicating when to expect a final one.
 Mattis' guidance includes the following two directions: "Answer the question asked.
 Address the issue raised.
 Do not avoid the question or answer a different question.
 If you can't answer the question or address the issue, state why."
 And "Give members of Congress the Bottom Line Up Front; be direct and to the point using clear, concise, and straightforward language."